renovatebot/presets/README.md

 # Renovate Presets

+## Deprecation Warning

+This repository is no longer used to host/publish Renovate's built-in presets.
+They are instead included within the main Renovate repository: https://github.com/renovatebot/renovate/tree/master/lib/config/presets/internal

+## Old Content

 This repository hosts all of Renovate's "built-in" presets.
 Renovate pulls from this repo's `master` branch at runtime whenever a config references presets with any of the following prefixes:

 - None: e.g. `:preserveSemverRanges`